ArmyAntSEC/GGGT/MMMT_eng_raw.md

 ## Optional preparation
 Play the following test scene to get a feeling for how ghosts can work on a larp.
 Let two of the living characters play maffia leaders who have challenged each other to Russian roulette [^6].

-They each sit quietly in a chair, facing each other.
-They have a gun (Any item can substitute) containing one real shot and many empties.
+They each sit quietly in a chair, facing each other with a single gun between them (Any item can substitute).
+They send the gun back and forth and pull the trigger each time.
 Each time they raise the gun to their head they can die.
-They send the gun back and forth and pull the trigger each time.

-The game ends when one of the characters decides that this time their luck ran out and they got a real bullet which kills them.
+The game ends when one of the characters decides that this time their luck ran out and the gun kills them.

 Each mafioso has two ghosts standing behind their back.
 They will try to influence the mafioso with whispers and light touches.
 One of the two is vengeful and hopes the mafioso dies.
 The other is loving and caring.

 As ghosts, experiment with how you can both raise the intensity of the situation or calm things down.
 After the scene, discuss what worked and what was difficult.

-[6]: "Russian roulette is a lethal game of chance in which a player places a single round in a revolver, spins the cylinder, places the muzzle against his or her head, and pulls the trigger." https://en.wikipedia.org/wiki/Russian_roulette
+[6]: "Russian roulette is a lethal game of chance in which a player places a single round in a revolver, spins the cylinder, places the muzzle against their head, and pulls the trigger." https://en.wikipedia.org/wiki/Russian_roulette

 ## Dream sequences